Baseflow/full-stack-on-rust/02-backend-webserver/README.md

 * Rouille

 For this example, we'll be using the ActixWeb framework as it is very well known, very popular, well maintained, and supports our basic needs out of the box.
-> I've read the book ['Hands on microservices' by Denis Kodolin](https://www.amazon.com/Hands-Microservices-Rust-scalable-microservices/dp/1789342759) which starts of using the bare minimum, just Hyper for the HttpServer.
-The developer experience is not as good as using frameworks like Actix-Web and Rocket, but is does explain what goes on under the hood, as all of these frameworks are based on Hyper.
-Highly recommended read if you want to dive deep into this.
+> I've read the book ['Hands on microservices' by Denis Kodolin](https://www.amazon.com/Hands-Microservices-Rust-scalable-microservices/dp/1789342759) which starts off using the bare minimum, just Hyper for the HttpServer.
+The developer experience is not as good as using frameworks like Actix-Web and Rocket but is does explain what goes on under the hood, as all of these frameworks are based on Hyper.
+Highly recommended to read if you want to dive deep into this.

 ## Adding actix web to our project
-First, let's start off with adding actix-web to our `Cargo.Toml` file in the `todo_api` project:
+First, let's start with adding actix-web to our `Cargo.Toml` file in the `todo_api` project:
 #### **`todo_api/Cargo.toml`**
 ```toml
 [dependencies]